cerpus/Edlib/README.md

 ## Documentation

 Visit [Edlib Docs](https://docs.edlib.com) to view the documentation.
-If you see any errors or can’t find what you were looking for, check our [issues](https://github.com/cerpus/Edlib/issues) and [discussions](https://github.com/cerpus/Edlib/discussions) here on GitHub before creating a new.
+If you see any errors or can’t find what you're looking for, check our [issues](https://github.com/cerpus/Edlib/issues) and [discussions](https://github.com/cerpus/Edlib/discussions) pages here on GitHub before creating new issues.

 ## How to contribute